 What Happened After?

 After the injury, I was still able to walk but there was a pain with each step on that leg.
-This time though, I decided to rest much longer before I go back to my usual activities and to ease into them (that always seemed to work in the past).
+This time though, I decided to rest much longer before I go back to my usual activities.
+Once I felt ready, I would slowly ease back into them (that always seemed to work in the past).
 1 month in, my knee pain did go away.
-The only thing though…EVEN just a little jogging, puts me in a similar pain to the original injury and I am out once again for another 2 to 3 weeks.
+The only thing though…EVEN just a little jogging, puts me in a similar pain as the original injury.
+Once again, I find myself unable to move like usual for another 2 to 3 weeks.

 Okay, so I thought maybe I should rest longer?
 And so I did just that EXCEPT I had the same results: having to wait another 2 to 3 weeks BEFORE the pain will disappear.
 The problem though was that I am UNABLE to do ANYTHING strenuous and I am limited to just walking slowly.
 Kind of a hassle if I happen to be late for class and also the fact that I might have to consider giving up a favorite hobby.